 The titles below are ones suitable from middle primary – lower secondary.
-‘I Was Only Nineteen’ will bring tears to the eyes of any adult or young person.
+‘I Was Only Nineteen’ will bring tears to the eyes of any adult or young person and ‘When the War is Over’ is one of the most emotionally charged picture books for older readers that I have read in some time.
 Earlier this year Allen & Unwin – together with singer/songwriter, John Schumann and illustrator Craig Smith – published the iconic and influential Australian song, ‘I Was Only Nineteen’, as a picture book.
 If you have a subscription to the utterly wonderful Story Box Library, you can watch John Schumann reading this powerful book.

 1 cup plain flour